wkumari/draft-vandergaast-edns-client-subnet/README.md

 Internet-Draft        Client Subnet in DNS Requests        November 2014

+        *  SCOPE PREFIX-LENGTH, set to 0x1B, as RNS is willing to cache answers up to a /27.

+        *  ADDRESS, set to 0xC0 0x00 0x02, providing only the first 24
+           bits of the IPv4 address.

    6. The query is sent.
 Server ANS understands and uses edns-client- subnet.
 It parses the edns-client-subnet option, and generates an optimized reply.

-   7. Due to the internal implementation of ANS, it finds an answer that is optimal for several /27 ranges within the ADDRESS/SOURCE NETMASK of the request.
+   7. Due to the internal implementation of ANS, it finds an answer that is optimal for several /27 ranges within the ADDRESS/SOURCE PREFIX-LENGTH of the request.
 It chooses one randomly.
 (Note well, this is just one example of how ANS could pick a suitable answer.
 Other selection methods are possible.)

    8. The Authoritative Nameserver ANS adds an edns-client-subnet